Karandra/KxFramework/README.md

 - Open KxFramework solution in Visual Studio and Build **Release** configuration for x86 and x64.
 You can build **Debug** configuration as well but it's not used most of the time.

 ## As a dependency
-KxFramework can be built as a **VCPkg** package.
-Install VCPkg as usual and copy `VCPkg` folder contents into your VCPkg installation and build `kxframework` port.
+KxFramework can be built as a VCPkg package.
 You need to make a custom triplet using provided `kxf-default-[x86|x64].cmake` template file).

 If you're using precompiled headers in your project don't forget to include `kxf/pch.hpp` file in your precompiled header file.
 ```cpp